MrPickles/Cloudy-the-Discord-Bot/README.md

 * `/eth price` checks the current Ethereum price.
 * `/eth balance <wallet>` checks an Ethereum wallet's balance.

-The `price` subcommand takes no arguments and gets the current price of Ethereum in USD.
-Since its price can fluctuate, we also include the last time that this price was checked.
+The `price` subcommand takes no arguments and gets the current value of Ethereum and Bitcoin in USD.
+Since their prices can fluctuate, we also include the last time that this price was checked.

 The `balance` subcommand takes in an Ethereum wallet address and checks the amount of Ether within the wallet.
 It also converts the Ether to its current